aimee-mcneil-melville/ToDo-Full-Stack/packages/kata-typescript/README.md

   <details style="padding-left: 2em">
     <summary>More about records</summary>

-Sometimes we have data structures that are key-value pairs, but we don't know what keys we will have, even if we know the type of the values.
-We can define a record type, which is a collection of key-value pairs, eg:
+Sometimes we have data structures that are key-value pairs, but we don't know what specific keys they will have (though we do know the type of the values).
+For this we can use a record type, which is a description of key-value pairs, eg:

 ```ts
 let bowlingScores = {